anubhavks/SDP_QFI_partialinfo/README.md

 # SDP_partialinfo
-Semidefinite program (SDP) to certify metrological usefulness as quantified by the quantum Fisher information (QFI), from experimentally-accesible statistics.
+Semidefinite program (SDP) to certify metrological usefulness as quantified by the quantum Fisher information (QFI) from experimentally-accesible statistics.
 Official code of the work [https://arxiv.org/abs/2306.12711](https://arxiv.org/abs/2306.12711).

 Kindly refer to the article for a detailed analysis of the methods discussed and their advantages and disadvantages.